nikcleju/ESDM_Course/Projects/README.md

 ## Deliverables

-In the end you should hand over the following outputs
+In the end you should hand over the following deliverables:

 - The Simulink file (*.slx) of your model, containing a state machine implementing the functionality described in the project topic.